ldebruijn/graphql-protect/docs/README.md

 * `validate` runs as a CLI tool, validating your Peristed Operations against your schema and configured protections
 * `version` outputs versioning info of protect

+If no runmode is explicitly specified, `serve` is assumed as default

 ## Protections

 This section contains all the documentation about each protection feature.